jxnw/cycle-routes/dissertation/tmp.markdown

 # Cycle routes: connecting the network {.unlisted .unnumbered}
-Dissertation project for MSc Computer Science at the University of St Andrews
+Dissertation project for M.Sc.
+Computer Science at the University of St Andrews

 ## Installation {.unlisted .unnumbered}
 Run the `install.sh` script to create a Python virtual environment for this project.